houd1ni/WebsocketPromisify/README.md

     socket: null,
     // You can set your own middleware here.
     adapter: ((host, protocols) => new WebSocket(host, protocols)),
+    // You can replace original serialisation to your own or even binary stuff.
+    encode: (message_id, message_data, config) => data,
+    // You can replace original deserialisation to your own or even
+    //     making the message object from binary data.
+    //     id_key and data_key could be taken from the config argument.
+    decode: (raw_message) => { message_id, message_data },
     // WebSocket constructor's protocol field.
     protocols: [],
     // Unique id's and data keys to negotiate with back-end.